carlitose/mycoachpilot/README.md

-# Copilot Realtime Interview
+# MyCoachPilot Free

-An AI-powered real-time voice coaching assistant built with Next.js and OpenAI's Realtime API.
+An open source AI-powered real-time voice coaching assistant built with Next.js and OpenAI's Realtime API.
 This application enables ultra-low latency voice conversations using WebRTC technology.

+This is the open source version of [mycoachpilot.com](https://mycoachpilot.com).

 ## Hosted Version